Art&Craft

 Ondine

-Maillan works with wood using all kinds of methods that he masters very well: milling, carving, bending, sanding, structuring, sandblasting.
-As far as milling is concerned, he uses personal, unique techniques that you can't find in any manual.
+Maillan works with wood using all sorts of methods that he has mastered very well: milling, carving, bending, sanding, sandblasting, sanding, sanding, sanding, sanding, sanding, sanding.
+As for milling, he uses personal, unique techniques that you can't find in any manual.

 roots